-The Secretariat of the International Treaty has just published its second educational module with the title Conservation and Sustainable Use under the International Treaty.
+The Secretariat of the International Treaty has just published its third educational module with the title The Funding Strategy of the International Treaty.

 The module is part of a series of training materials that the Secretariat is developing with the aim to strengthen stakeholders’ capacities for the operation of the International Treaty and to enhance information and raise awareness among other interested parties.
 This is the first time that educational materials on the International Treaty are produced under the coordination of the Secretariat in a participatory process involving international experts and stakeholders of all regions.